engineyard/ey-cookbooks-stable-v5/custom-cookbooks/sidekiq/cookbooks/custom-sidekiq/README.md

 end
 ```

+Note: The use of `:namespace` requires the usage of the redis-namespace gem.

 The reference to the Redis instance works because the Redis recipe adds a `redis-instance` entry in `/etc/hosts`.

 More information on setting the location of your server can be found at: